|131st MAINE LEGISLATURE

 establishes a new Class B crime of unlawful use of an electronic

 communication device in furtherance of fentanyl trafficking.
 The current

 average cost of incarcerating one individual for a single year is

 The additional workload associated with the minimal number of new felony cases filed in the court system does not require additional funding at this time.

-The collection of additional fine revenue will increase General Fund and dedicated revenue by minor amounts.
+The collection of additional fines will increase General Fund or other dedicated revenue by minor amounts.

 |Any additional costs to the Office of the Attorney General associated with the provisions of the bill are expected to be minor and can be absorbed within existing budgeted resources.